-We will ask to see your firms' written risk assessment and policies, procedures and controls as part of our initial authorisation and routine supervision, but this must remain confidential and should not be disclosed to customers, or third parties.
+We will ask to see your firms' written risk assessment and policies, procedures and controls as part of our initial authorisation and routine supervision, but these must remain confidential and should not be disclosed to customers, or third parties.

-In carrying out this sectoral risk assessment we are fulfilling our duties under Regulation 17 of The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended) (the regulations).
+In carrying out this sectoral risk assessment we are fulfilling our duties under Regulation 17 of the regulations.
 We draw upon the National Risk Assessment alongside other sources of intelligence to inform this assessment.
+Under Regulation 46a we publish an annual report of our supervisory actions.